conda/conda/docs/source/build_tutorials/postgis.rst

     BUILD END: postgis-2.1.3-0
     Nothing to test for: postgis-2.1.3-0
-    # If you want to upload this package to binstar.org later, type:
+    # If you want to upload this package to Anaconda.org later, type:
     #
     # $ binstar upload /home/mutirri/code/miniconda/conda-bld/linux-32/postgis-2.1.3-0.tar.bz2
     #
-    # To have conda build upload to binstar automatically, use
+    # To have conda build upload to Anaconda.org automatically, use
     # $ conda config --set binstar_upload yes

 If you'd methodically followed along, you now have a ``postgis`` package you